felix-wang-0307/git450/README.md

 **TCP** is used for client-server communication.

 **UDP** is used for server-server communication.

+Both TCP and UDP are used in **non-persistent** mode, meaning that the server and client/server will close the connection after each request/response.

+Especially for TCP, the client and server handshake each time before a request.

 ### Git450 Application-Layer Protocol
 A Git450 protocol is designed to facilitate the communication between the client and the server.